 From the JR Saga-Arashiyama Station, you may take a bus, which departs approximately every seven minutes.
 Alternatively, you may walk about 15 minutes to the bamboo grove.
 Keep in mind that trains departing from the Hankyu Arashiyama Station are not covered by the JR Pass.

-Next to the station is the red-brick building of Saga Torokko Station, from where you can take the Sagano Scenic Railway, also included in your JR Pass.
+Next to the station is the red-brick building of Saga Torokko Station, from where you can take the Sagano Scenic Railway.
 This romantic train passes a gorge offering a lovely view along the Hozu River.

 Arashiyama is an immersive experience that offers something for everyone – from outdoor adventures to somber temples to relaxing getaways.
 Below are a few of our favorite attractions that Arashiyama has to offer.